jonathanmani/Binary-Upload-Booms/README.md

 It's also important to map out how data is connected to eachother.
 For this app, it was important to understand the relationships between posts, users and comments as all of these could belong to different entities.

+## Check Out My Other Work

+[Pomodoro Task Tracker](https://github.com/jonathanmani/Pomodoro-Task-Tracker) - Create tasks, set your priority and record pomodoro sessions with this all-in-one task tracker

+[InstaPrep](https://github.com/jonathanmani/InstaPrep) - Your meals should be an accident.
+Plan them in minutes with InstaPrep

+[My Pocket Dictionary](https://github.com/jonathanmani/Dictionary) - A minimalist dictionary app that uses the Merriam-Webster API

 # Contributors

 **:point_right: John Malapit**